jdpellet/rillgen2d/README.md

 We have provided two `environment.yml` files which can be used with [Conda](https://docs.conda.io/en/latest/) to install the stack on Linux and Mac OS X, or Windows10.

-Make sure to add `conda` to your PATH environmental variables.
+Make sure to add `conda` to your PATH ir variables.

 Open a Terminal: